762 Pulcova

 762 Pulcova is a main-belt asteroid.
 It was discovered by Grigoriy N. Neujmin in 1913, and is named after Pulkovo Observatory, near Saint Petersburg.
 Pulcova is 137 km in diameter, and is a C-type asteroid, which means that it is dark in colouring with a carbonate composition.

 Photometric observations of this asteroid from Leura, Australia during 2006 gave a light curve with a period of 5.8403 ± 0.0005 hours and a brightness variation of 0.20 ± 0.02 in magnitude.
 This result is in agreement with previous studies.

 Satellite

 On February 22, 2000, astronomers at the Canada-France-Hawaii Telescope on Mauna Kea, Hawaii, discovered a 15-km moon (roughly a tenth the size of the primary) orbiting Pulcova at a distance of 800 km.
 Its orbital period is 4 days.
 The satellite is about 4 magnitudes fainter than the primary.
 It was one of the first asteroid moons to be identified.

 Density

-In the year 2000, Merline estimated Pulcova to have a density of 1.8 g/cm3, which would make it more dense than the trinary asteroid 45 Eugenia, and binary 90 Antiope.
+In the year 2000, Merline estimated Pulcova to have a density of 1.8 g/cm3, which would make it more dense than the triple asteroid 45 Eugenia, and binary 90 Antiope.
 But estimates by Marchis in 2008 suggest a density of only 0.90 g/cm3, suggesting it may be a loosely packed rubble pile, not a monolithic object.